 Greater Port Macquarie

-You’ll find plenty more amazing things to do and see, from whale watching to the inflatable Stoney Aqua Park and the Sea Acres Rainforest Centre.
-At the acclaimed is the giant saltwater crocodile Shrek, and in the hinterland are two of Australia’s biggest trees - Bird Tree and Benaroon.
+There are plenty of things to do in the Port Macquarie region – from whale watching to visiting Stoney Aqua Park and exploring the Sea Acres Rainforest Centre.
+Visit the acclaimed Billabong Zoo to see giant crocodile Shrek up close and take a stroll in the hinterland to find two of Australia’s biggest trees: Bird Tree and Benaroon.

 The Greater Port Macquarie area is home to a population of proud locals who enjoy fishing and boating on Lake Cathie, Queens Lake and Watson Taylors Lake.
 It’s is also one of the best spots in NSW to take to the water: try a surfing lesson, snorkel in a protected bay, and hire a stand-up paddle board, kayak or boat.

 You can gain insights into local indigenous history and convict heritage on walking tours, and visit the Glasshouse to get a glimpse of local arts and culture.
 Stroll near to the sand along the Port Macquarie coastal walk through Sea Acres National Park, hike the Laurieton track or visit World Heritage-listed Willi Willi National Park.

 Port Macquarie also draws visitors for its bars, cafes and restaurants such as The Stunned Mullet.
 There's a lot to love about the food scene in the surrounding countryside, too.
 The region is dotted with charming villages such as Laurieton and North Haven in the south and Wauchope and Kendall in the hinterland.